telerik/teststudio-docs/docs/features/scheduling-test-runs/stop-cancel-scheduled-job.md

 ---
 # Stop or Cancel a Scheduled Job

+Once you have <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server#configure-the-test-studio-scheduling-service" target="_blank">configured your Scheduling setup</a> with at least one execution machine connected and your current <a href="/features/scheduling-test-runs/connect-to-scheduling-server#schedule-tests-on-remote-execution-machines" target="_blank">project is connected to the Scheduling service</a>, you can proceed with <a href="/features/scheduling-test-runs/schedule-execution" target="_blank">scheduling test lists</a>.

-There are a few ways to stop or cancel a scheduled job once it has been submitted.
+If a test list is scheduled to be executed any time in the future or you is set for recurring runs, you may need to cancel the upcoming execution.
+There are a few ways to stop or cancel a scheduled job, once it has been submitted.

+## Delete an Upcoming Scheduled Test List from Calendar

-1.&nbsp; In the Results tab when you hover over a scheduled job, a small X button appears.
+In the Results tab when you hover over a scheduled job, a small X button appears.
 After clicking that Test Studio will prompt you for deleting the scheduled job.

 <table id="no-table">
 <tr>